Communications Assistant (Summer 2017 Internship) – Washington, D.C. Office

 Stipend/Wage: $8-10/hr, depending on skills.

-Term: 3 Months (March, April, May) with option to renew, if offered.
+Term: 3 of the Following Months (May, June, July, August) with option to renew, if offered.

 Please submit all materials listed below to Nick Stumo-Langer (email@example.com).